venkateshk111/terraform-beginners-guide/07-Terraform-Resources/README.md

         }
         ```

-- Execute Terraform commands to understand resource behavior
+- Lets Execute Terraform commands to understand resource behavior

     1. ***`terraform init`*** : *Initialize* terraform
         - The `terraform init` command is used to **initialize a Terraform configuration**.